Building the Design Function at Knapsack

 What I'd do differently

 The relational approach worked, but it took longer than it needed to because I was too patient about formalizing what was working.
-Once I had enough trust built with key stakeholders, I could have moved faster to turn those informal patterns into explicit expectations.
+Once I had enough trust built across leadership, I could have moved faster to turn those informal patterns into explicit expectations.
 I waited for things to feel settled before putting structure around them, and some of that structure would have helped the team, not just me.

 I'd also document the design function's value more explicitly and earlier.
 The work I was doing in stakeholder relationships was largely invisible inside the organization, which is fine when things are going well, but it means the function's contribution can be hard to articulate when it matters.
 I got better at this over time, but I wish I'd started sooner.